ashgggg/L2_2022_U13_Ashley_Gould/README.md

 # navagation
 + when you click on a photo a seperate tab will open revealing more information about the product

-+ on the support tab the logos work as links to open their pages (havent fixed the facebook link)
++ on the support tab the logos work as links to open their pages (Facebook link is not working)